SillyFreak/typst-scrutinize/scrutinize/docs/manual.typ

 = Introduction

-_Examination_ has three general areas of focus:
+_Scrutinize_ has three general areas of focus:

 - It helps with grading information: record the points that can be reached for each question and make them available for creating grading keys.
 - It provides a selection of question writing utilities, such as multiple choice or true/false questions.